Ballroom Dancing = Partnership

 Rumba

-The American Style Rumba started from Afro-Cuban folk rhythms and became trendy in the 1930′s.
+The American Style of Rumba started from Afro-Cuban folk rhythms and became trendy in the 1930s ′s.

-The basic step is somewhat similar to the waltz’s basic pattern, but American Style Rumba danced leisurely and sensuously in a Latin rhythm.
-Danced in 4/4 time.
+The basic step is somewhat similar to the waltz’s basic pattern, but American-style Rumba is danced leisurely and sensuously in a Latin rhythm.
+It is danced in 4/4 time.
 The basic count is slow, quick, quick.

 Rumba might be one of the sexiest of the Latin dances.
-And is the top choice for the Wedding dance among other Rhythm dances.
+It is the top choice for wedding dances, among other rhythm dances.

 Bolero